 Attendance - Bernalillo Public Schools continues to work with Mission Graduate.
 We are aware that students who miss anywhere from 5-9 absences are at-risk, 10-19 Moderate risk and 19 and above or missing 20% or more school days, this is severe.
 We work with Tribal Communities through-out the year and with Tribal Leadership to inform them of the importance of students coming to school every day and how it can affect them if they are missing school.
 Tribal Liaisons are a huge component of the success of our students.
-We understand that students will not be in school due to traditional activities community events.
-We will work with families to ensure students are provided the work they have missed.
-Students are also asked to continue to communicate with their teachers about lessons that need to be made up.
+We understand that students will not be in school due to traditional activities and community events.
+We will work with families to ensure students are provided with work they have missed.
+Students are asked to continue to communicate with their teachers about lessons that need to be made up.

 Behavior: one or more referrals, disciplinary infractions will keep a student at-risk of becoming successful in school and possibly not graduating.
-Once they start to miss school, they get behind, continue to miss and then don't return.
+Once they start to miss school, they get behind, continue to miss and then do not return.
 All students are provided with a student handbook at the beginning of the school that helps explain consequences of behavior, graduation requirements and consequences.
+Indian Education staff meet with students regularly during the week to check on student and their classes, which helps with the behavior.